Marjorie Guthrie

 She was a principal dancer with the Martha Graham Company.
 With Graham's permission, she started her own dance studio where she taught Graham methods and style.

-Due to her husband's affliction with Huntington's disease, she became an activist, founding a predecessor of the Huntington's Disease Society of America.
+Woody Guthrie began experiencing symptoms of Huntington's disease in the 1940s, although his condition remained undiagnosed until 1952.
+After he and his third wife divorced in 1956, Marjorie Guthrie cared for him for the remainder of his life.
+Following his death in 1967, she became an activist, founding a predecessor of the Huntington's Disease Society of America in that year.
+She headed a Federal Commission for control of the disease in 1976 and 1977 and convinced President Jimmy Carter to form a Presidential Commission to study neurological diseases, including Huntington's.
+Her advocacy work also included serving on the National Committee for Research in Neurological and Communicative Disorders, the New York State Commission on Health Education and Illness Prevention, and the advisory council of the National Institute of General Medical Science.
+She died in Manhattan in 1983, aged 65.

 Life and work

-Marjorie Greenblatt (חנה גרינבלאַט) was born in Atlantic City, New Jersey, United States, on October 6, 1917 to Aliza Waitzman and Izadore Greenblatt.
-Her parents were Jewish immigrants.
+Marjorie Greenblatt (חנה גרינבלאַט) was born in Atlantic City, New Jersey, United States, on October 6, 1917, to Aliza Waitzman and Izadore Greenblatt.
+Her parents were Jewish immigrants from Ukraine.
 She had three brothers - David, Herbert and Bernard - and one sister, Gertrude.

 In 1935, after graduation from the Overbrook High School in Philadelphia, Pennsylvania, Marjorie moved to New York City on scholarship and joined the Martha Graham Dance Company.
 As a core company member, Marjorie appeared in such iconic pieces as "Primitive Mysteries", "American Document", "Every Soul is a Circus", and "Appalachian Spring".
 She grew to become Graham's assistant for fifteen years and was the first company member invited to teach the Graham technique independently of Martha's own school.
 Two of Marjorie's early students were Erick Hawkins and Merce Cunningham.

 Woody Guthrie

 Mazia was introduced to Guthrie in 1940 through her activity as a Martha Graham dancer.
 According to the Marjorie Guthrie Project:

 Mazia and Guthrie wed on November 13, 1945.
-Together they had four children; Cathy Guthrie (b.
-1943/d.
-1947), Arlo Guthrie (b.
+Together they had four children; Cathy Guthrie (1943-1947), Arlo Guthrie (b.
 1947), Joady Guthrie (b.
-1948), and Nora Guthrie (1950).
-Cathy tragically died at age four in a fire.
+1948), and Nora Guthrie (b.
+1950).
+Cathy died from severe burns caused by an apartment fire when she was four.

 Majorie Mazia School of Dance

 Mazia founded the Marjorie Mazia School of Dance, located at 1618 Sheepshead Bay Road, Brooklyn, New York.
-Thanks to her years with the Martha Graham Dance Company, Marjorie often had special guest dance teachers like Merce Cunningham.
+Thanks to her years with the Martha Graham Dance Company, she often had special guest dance teachers like Merce Cunningham.
 Marjorie's school trained young dancers in Modern Dance and Ballet in the 1950s, '60s and '70s.
 In 1950, Mazia recorded, Dance Along on Folkways Records, a dance album for children.
 She is extensively cited in the book, Outwitting History by National Yiddish Book Center founder/director Aaron Lansky.